The world has stilled.

 God is good and God does good and when we stop to count our blessings, we realize what we thought mundane is rich indeed.
 We see that God’s grace and provision, love and kindness has not been merely sufficient, but extravagant.

-5. Watching
+5. Watch

-Even when we’re still God is at work.
+Even when we’re still, God is at work.
 Though we may not see what God is doing, we can be certain God is working every circumstance to accomplish his desires.

-This was never more true than on Holy Saturday.
+This was never truer than on Holy Saturday.
 Jesus had died and been buried and as the Sabbath began, the disciples could only be still and wait.
 How defeated they must have felt.
 But in that Saturday stillness, God fulfilled his eternal plan as Jesus experienced death on our behalf and then defeated death!
 In our stillness, are we looking for God’s hand?

 Regardless of the circumstances that swirl around us, we can still our hearts to worship, pray, remember, thank and watch.